noseka1/execute-remote-pipeline/README.md

 # Execute Remote Pipeline

 This Tekton task executes a Tekton pipeline that is located on a remote OpenShift cluster.
-The task will tail output of the remote pipeline while the remote pipeline is executing.
+The task will tail the output of the remote pipeline while the remote pipeline is executing.

 On the remote OpenShift cluster, you will need to create a service account that will be used for starting the pipeline: